A fixed-term, cashable investment with guaranteed returns.

 Rates are variable and dependent on the term and interest frequency you select.
 Rates are subject to change without advance notice.

 $100 for Generation Account holders.
-For all other investors, $500 for terms 1 year or greater and $1,000 for terms less than 1 year.
+For all other investors, $500 for registered investments and $1,000 non-registered.

 The $6,000 TFSA annual contribution limit is effective January 1, 2019.
 Check out previous limits to see what you qualify for.
 How much you can contribute also depends on when you turned 18.